-where $\s^w_{\infty} \C_{\A} \subset \s_{\infty} \C_{\A}$ is the full Waldhausen subcategory of those objects which are weakly trivial in $\sgl_{\infty} \C_{\A}$ (see Proposition \ref{fiber seq}).
-We introduce an additional technical \emph{admissibility assumption} which essentially identifies the $K$-theory of $\s^w_{\infty} \C_{\A}$ (we refer to Section \ref{admissible-Wald-pairs} for the single type case and to Subsection \ref{admissibility-2-subsec} for the multiple type case).
-Furthermore there is a forgetful exact functor $ev_{\infty} \colon \sgl_{\infty} \C_{\A} \to \C$ that forgets the filtration and evaluates at the underlying total object.
-Under the assumption of a \emph{d\'evissage condition on} $(\C, \A)$ for morphisms in $\C$, we prove that the exact functor $ev_{\infty}$ induces a homotopy equivalence:
+where $\s^w_{\infty} \C_{\A} \subset \s_{\infty} \C_{\A}$ denotes the full Waldhausen subcategory of those objects which are weakly trivial in $\sgl_{\infty} \C_{\A}$ (see Proposition \ref{fiber seq}).
+The admissibility assumption essentially identifies the $K$-theory of $\s^w_{\infty} \C_{\A}$ (we refer to Section \ref{admissible-Wald-pairs} for the single type case, and to Subsection \ref{admissibility-2-subsec} for the multiple type case).

+There is a forgetful exact functor $ev_{\infty} \colon \sgl_{\infty} \C_{\A} \to \C$ that sends a filtered object to the underlying total object.
+Under the assumption of the d\'evissage condition for $(\C, \A)$, we prove that the exact functor $ev_{\infty}$ induces a homotopy equivalence:

 (See Proposition \ref{devissage-cond-prop} for the single type case and Proposition \ref{devissage-cond-prop2} for the multiple type case.)
-Combining the above, we deduce under certain assumptions an identification of $K(\C)$ in terms of $K(\A_i)$, for $i \geq 1$, as in the theorems of Quillen and Waldhausen respectively (see Theorem \ref{devissage-1} for the single type case and Theorem \ref{devissage-multiple-type} for the multiple type case).
-We show that Quillen's d\'evissage theorem satisfies the assumptions of our d\'evissage theorem of single type, but only if we \emph{assume} Quillen's theorem in general -- so we do not obtain an independent proof of Quillen's theorem (see Subsection \ref{abelian-example}).
-On the other hand, we verify that Waldhausen's theorem on spherical objects fits in the abstract formulation of our d\'evissage theorem of multiple type (see Section 6).
+Combining the above, we deduce an identification of $K(\C)$ in terms of $K(\A_i)$, for $i \geq 1$, as in the theorems of Quillen and Waldhausen respectively (see Theorem \ref{devissage-1} for the single type case and Theorem \ref{devissage-multiple-type} for the multiple type case).

 \textbf{Organization of the paper.} In Section 2, we recall some background material about Waldhausen categories and review some of the fundamental theorems of Waldhausen $K$-theory.
 In Section 3, we introduce the Waldhausen categories $\s_n \C_{\A}$ and $\sgl_n \C_{\A}$ and prove the homotopy equivalence \eqref{additivity-part} and the homotopy fiber sequence \eqref{fiber-seq-part}.
 In Section 4, we discuss the admissibility assumption in the single type case and give some examples of classes of admissible Waldhausen pairs $(\C, \A)$.